mc1098/Mk_EventStore/README.md

 [![Coverage](https://sonarcloud.io/api/project_badges/measure?project=com.mc1098%3Amk_EventStore&metric=coverage)](https://sonarcloud.io/dashboard?id=com.mc1098%3Amk_EventStore)

-A simple EventStore project for saving Entity's using event sourcing.
+A EventStore project for saving Entity's using event sourcing.
 Provides a custom method for saving Events and Snapshots in an effort to reduce the amount of IO to a minimum.
 Transactional and atomic updating of events.

 Version 0.5